upswing1/Documentation/docs/FleetMaster/Implementation/AddingDriver.md

 7. **Server**:
    - The server registers the driver, links them to the corresponding company, and stores their credentials securely.
    - The server sends a confirmation response to the FleetPilot app.
+   - The server logs the registration with a time stamp and the driver's details.
+   - The server sends a message to the FleetMaster app that the driver has successfully registered.

 8. **FleetPilot App**:
-   - The FleetPilot app displays a success message and logs the driver into the app.
+   - The FleetPilot app displays a success message and opens the login page.

+9. **FleetMaster App**:
+   - The FleetMaster app syncs the table pending actions.

 ## Server API Endpoints